-After a full exam, and when all conservative methods had failed to provide relief, Dr. Halperin explained to Joe how trigger finger surgery would likely help him get back to work without the pain and discomfort that had become so troubling.
+His story with Dr. Halperin started with a full exam to diagnose the problem.
+When all conservative methods had failed to provide relief, Dr. Halperin explained to Joe how trigger finger surgery would likely help him get back to work without the pain and discomfort that had become so troubling.

 Once he healed from surgery, Joe says his only regret is how long he waited to have the procedure done.

 “The biggest benefit is that I can now perform my job duties and ordinary things that I love doing,” says Joe.
 “I have the use of my hand again, without having the problem where it locks up and becomes very painful.
 You don’t realize how much you need your body limbs until something goes wrong with one of them,” he jokes.

 What is Trigger Finger?

 Trigger finger, known in medical parlance as stenosing tenosynovitis, is a painful condition where inflamed tendons in the hand cause a finger or thumb to lock in a bent-down position.
 The finger becomes difficult and painful to straighten.

 Dr. Halperin is no stranger to trigger finger, having treated many patients with the condition and even having experienced it himself.